volodymyrhudyma/blog/content/blog/how-to-validate-an-email-in-javascript.md

 * **johndoegmail.com** - doesn't contain @ character
 * **johndoe@.com** - missing domain name
 * **johndoe_@gmail.com** - special character is on the last position

+So, let's begin with writing code that will validate an email address based on the above set of rules and output an information whether given email address is correct or not.

+## Email Address Validation

+It is important to mention that we will create a function that will check only whether an email address is of a proper format.

+This function will not check if the given email address exists and if we can deliver messages to it.

+There are a few ways yo validate an email address in JavaScript:

+* Use a Regular Expression
+* Using built-in HTML email validation
+* Using a third-party library

+Each of those ways have its own advantages and disadvantages, which we will talk about later.